SeeSharply/LearnAngular/README.md

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 ## how  to run?
-cammand line
+cammand line.
- `npm install`
+ `npm install`.
- `ng ngserve`
+ `ng ngserve`.
- then visir localhost:4200 in broswer
+ then visir localhost:4200 in broswer.

  ## Build